 (3) A prison officer may be promoted only by the chief executive officer.

-[Regulation 4 amended in Gazette 11 Dec 1987 p.
+[Regulation 4 amended: Gazette 11 Dec 1987 p.
 4369; 2 Nov 1999 p.
 5475; 28 Mar 2008 p.
 907.]

 5. Discharge of prison officers

 (1) A prison officer who is, in the opinion of the chief executive officer, unable to perform his duties properly by reason of his physical or mental health may be required by the chief executive officer to submit himself to a medical examination by a board consisting of a medical practitioner nominated by the prison officer and 2 medical practitioners appointed by the Chief Health Officer.